Shirshak52/Drug-pGI50-Prediction/README.md

 -   **Hyperparameter Optimization:** Utilizes Optuna for systematic and efficient tuning of all model architectures.
 -   **Rigorous Evaluation:** Compares models based on standard regression metrics (RMSE, R2) on an unseen test set.
 -   **Reproducibility:** Project setup includes environment configurations and Git commit hash tracking for models.
--   **Modular Codebase:** Organized into clear Jupyter notebooks and a `src` directory for custom MLP and GNN class architetures.
+-   **Modular Codebase:** Organized into clear Jupyter notebooks and a `src` directory for custom MLP and GNN class architectures.

 ## Project Structure